 What will your caregiver's role include?
-You may find it helpful to set some parameters and boundaries early.Try not to assume your caregiver will know what you need or want from them.
+You may find it helpful to set some parameters and boundaries early on.
+Try not to assume that your caregiver will know what you need or want from them.
 Here are some questions you can work through together.

-Do you wish to share all your medical information with your caregiver?
+you wish to share all your medical information with your egiver?

 Yes

+No

 Other

-If you answer "Yes" to this question, you will need to sign paperwork at the treatment center to give the healthcare team permission to communicate with your caregiver.
+pap ou answer "Yes" to this question, you will need to sign perwork at the treatment center to give the healthcare team mission to communicate with your caregiver.

-Who will be the main contact person for the healthcare team, you or your caregiver?
+o will be the main contact person for the healthcare team, I or your caregiver?

-Who will schedule appointments?
+Wh o will schedule appointments?

+Wh at do you need or want help with?
+Check all that apply.

+Going to appointments

+Booking appointments

+Talking to members of the healthcare team

+Remembering to take medication

+Grocery shopping

+Cooking

+Household chores

+Pet care

+Childcare

+Managing health insurance

+Managing finances

+Hygiene and personal care (bathing, dressing, etc.)

+Updating friends and loved ones

+Other

+Other

-Are there tasks you either don't need or don't want help with?
+Are there tasks you don't either need or want help with?

-Are you okay with your caregiver sharing updates about your treatment or well-being with other family members and friends?
-And, if so, in what format-phone, email, caregiver app or webpage, social media?
+you frie e you okay with your caregiver sharing updates about or treatment or well-being with other family members and nds?
+And, if so, in what format-phone, email, caregiver or webpage, social media?